Divide-By-0/blog/content/posts/conviction_essays.md

       - I think I've committed the points and stories in this [Steve Jobs 2005 commencement address](https://www.youtube.com/watch?v=D1R-jKKp3NA) basically to memory by this point.
 His three points are counterintuitive and exactly correct, and his stories are well told -- I'm basically always asking myself if I'm settling now, and faith in the dots connecting is critical for doing what you want.
 If you never at least try to setup the dots you'd ideally want to connect, they never can get a chance to.
 Thanks to DC for the original rec.
     - **Environment**
       - A blog, whiteboard, and excited people around you are the biggest motivators.
 Letting thoughts marinate in your head in a vacuum is risky, I've found it leads to too many cases where you feel like you obtained conviction, but in reality you're standing on shaky logical ground.
 Write your convictions down, test them by sharing them with people, and surround yourself by others who aren't content with settling.
       - Though I loved my previous roommates, it was hard to get support for the weird things I was starting to explore budding convictions in: they'd often shoot the whole concept down when we got to something I wasn't sure about, instead of encouraging me to build a stronger foundation on that point.
-Ultimately, it was healthier for me to separate and find new ones that I vibed with more.
+Ultimately, it was healthier for me to separate and find new ones that supported me more.
       - If people ask you questions, do your thoughts hold up?
 This is often easier in physical conversation than online -- online, it's too easy to just not ask any questions, meaning you're missing really thoughtful, high-engagement feedback.
     - **Momentum**
       - Momentum brings you to a world level, and deepens over time.
 Put this way: your goal is not "find the perfect topic", but choose a topic that will lead to interesting things, then pursue it with increasing fervor built from reading books in the field and talking to people in the field.
 This is a nice reframing of commitment, for the commitment-phobes of us.